Brentlyw/Ferric-C2/README.md

 # Ferric-C2

-**Ferric-C2** is a simple Rust/Python-based Command and Control (C2) framework designed for educational purposes.
-In Ferric's current stage, it provides foundational function necessary for basic C2 operations.
-While the framework is operational, it is still under active development and lacks some advanced features until future updates.
+**Ferric-C2** is a simple Rust/Python-based Command and Control (C2) framework designed for ease of use.
+It is still under active development and lacks some advanced features until future updates.

 ## ⚠️ Disclaimer